apache/druid/docs/content/design/design.md

 As far as a comparison of systems is concerned, Druid sits in between PowerDrill and Dremel on the spectrum of functionality.
 It implements almost everything Dremel offers (Dremel handles arbitrary nested data structures while Druid only allows for a single level of array-based nesting) and gets into some of the interesting data layout and compression methods from PowerDrill.

 Druid is a good fit for products that require real-time data ingestion of a single, large data stream.
 Especially if you are targeting no-downtime operation and are building your product on top of a time-oriented summarization of the incoming data stream.
 Druid is probably not the right solution if you care more about query flexibility and raw data access than query speed and no-downtime operation.
-When talking about query speed it is important to clarify what "fast" means: with Druid it is entirely within the realm of possibility (we have done it) to achieve queries that run in single-digit seconds across a 6TB data set.
+When talking about query speed it is important to clarify what "fast" means: with Druid it is entirely within the realm of possibility (we have done it) to achieve queries that run in less than a second across terabytes of data.

 ### Architecture